Looking back in time, Firebird founder Bill New was an early pioneer and trailblazer of the motorsport’s scene in the greater Treasure Valley.

 – for a total of 10 original charter members.

-Special thanks to Roger Worley for sharing the historic photo (at the bottom of the story) taken to the best of our knowledge, in Pocatello.
+Special thanks to the late Roger Worley for sharing the historic hot rod photos, many of which were captured to the best of our knowledge, in Pocatello.
 We are always grateful to all those who have shared photos and stories from the early days of Firebird, the Roadster Show and other related artifacts from when drag racing and hot rodding originated in the great state of Idaho.